By Tom Peterson

 What I really need… or want!

 One day driving on a busy street in my neighborhood I noticed little girl and boy in their yard holding up signs, flagging down cars.
-On the lawn a few adults sat in lawn chairs watching and laughing.
+A few adults sat in lawn chairs watching and laughing.
 I was about to keep going when I realized what was going on: they were selling Girl Scout cookies!
 Immediately, the combination of cute kids being entrepreneurs and an anticipated taste of a thin mint kicked in.
 I parked and bought a few boxes.

 Does anyone truly need three boxes of thin mint cookies?
 The primitive lizard part of our brain tells us, yes, we do!
 But another part of our brain kicks in: those cookies don’t fit into our plan to eat healthy!
 Okay, the cookies fall more in the want category.
 Of course, everyone wants to support the worthy Girl Scouts.
 Whatever motives are tapped, the cookies sell—about $800 million worth each year, 194 million boxes in 2015.